hbradleyiii/ww/README.rst

 initialized like a normal ``WWFile``.

-If the vhost file already exists, you can call ``Vhost.parse`` to attempt to retieve the domain, htdocs directory, and log directory.
+If the vhost file already exists, you can call ``Vhost.parse`` to attempt to retrieve the domain, htdocs directory, and log directory.

 Calling the ``Vhost.create`` method will create the file using the data from the template with the placeholders applied.